maykar/kiosk-mode/README.md

 <br>

 ### entity_settings:
 Dynamically change config on any entity's state.
 Under `entity:` list the entity followed by the state that will enable the config below.
-For more complex logic use this with a template sensor.
+For more complex logic use this with a template sensor.<br>
 *Takes priority over all other config settings unless they use `ignore_entity_settings`.*<br>

 ```